 - 1. At least one adult must be physically present at all times to continuously monitor a student in seclusion.
 The adult, while not present in the room or defined area, must be situated so that the student is visible at all times. - 2.
-The student must be continuously monitored until he/she no longer presents a risk of injury or harm to him/herself or others. - 3.
+The student must be continuously monitored until they no longer present an imminent risk of serious physical injury to the student or others. - 3.
 If an injury occurs, applicable school policies and procedures should be followed.